georgefcoral/IrrigaFree/README.md

 # IrrigaFree
-This proyect present a irrigation automatized system for local farming.
+This proyect present a irrigation automatized system for local farming or gardening.